 The Snap It!
 Craft It!
 Print It!
 Camp will introduce various ideas about computer science and what you can do with technology.
 Campers will have the opportunity to design, code and print their ideas through the various activities we have planned.
 Over the course of the week, we’ll work individually and in groups to consider various ways that computer science is visible in our society by using the design thinking skills the campers are going to gain while in camp.
 No programming experience is required.

 Total Cost: $425 for a week of camp (including daily lunch)

 Total amount: Due May 10, 2019

 Financial Aid: A limited amount of financial aid may be available for families who demonstrate financial need.
 To be considered, families must submit the financial aid application included in the application website.

 Applying to Camp

-All students entering 6th through 8th grade in Fall 2017 are welcome to apply.
+All students entering 6th through 8th grade in Fall 2019 are welcome to apply.
 Home-schooled students are encouraged to apply, as well.
-Only girls will be allowed to apply for the Girls Snap It!
+Both boys and girls are encouraged to apply for the Snap It!
 Craft It!
 Print It!
 Camp.

 Your son or daughter is required to submit short personal answers to these two questions:

 - What are two goals that you would like to achieve at camp?